On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Conclusion

+Additionally, when considering the results of the topic analysis (Subsection~\ref{sec:topic_analysis}), one must bear in mind that both the measures of negativities and the BERTopic model have inherent uncertainties that may become compounded when the models are used in tandem.
+For the purposes of the current work, we have made the assumption that these effects are most likely to occur randomly and uniformly.
+However, this is a simplifying assumption that should be tested in future research.

-As with any piece of research, there are some important limitations to bear in mind while considering the results.
-For instance, it would be impossible to analyse all countries, topics and types of users, and the choice of which ones were included will influence how much can be gleaned from the results.
+Lastly, it would be impossible to analyse all countries, topics and types of users, and the choice of which ones were included will influence how much can be gleaned from the results.
 However, as specific attention was made to collect data from a range of culturally diverse regions, as well as topics at different levels of polarity, it can reasonably be expected that these results are as accurate as feasibly possible.

-\begin{acks} This work is partially supported by the European Union – Horizon 2020 Program under the scheme “INFRAIA-01-2018-2019 – Integrating Activities for Advanced Communities”, Grant Agreement n.871042, “SoBigData++: European Integrated Infrastructure for Social Mining and Big Data Analytics” (\url{http://www.sobigdata.eu}).
-This work is partially supported by SoBigData.it, which receives funding from European Union – NextGenerationEU – National Recovery and Resilience Plan (Piano Nazionale di Ripresa e Resilienza, PNRR) – Project: “SoBigData.it – Strengthening the Italian RI for Social Mining and Big Data Analytics” – Prot.
-IR0000013 – Avviso n.
-3264 del 28/12/2021.
-C. Boldrini was supported by PNRR - M4C2 - Investimento 1.4, Centro Nazionale CN00000013 - "ICSC -National Centre for HPC, Big Data and Quantum Computing" - Spoke 6, funded by the European Commission under the NextGeneration EU programme.
-A. Passarella's and M. Conti's work was partly funded by the PNRR - M4C2 - Investimento 1.3, Partenariato Esteso PE00000013 - "FAIR", funded by the European Commission under the NextGeneration EU programme. \end{acks}